Current Monthly Newsletter

 -Farnsworth Art Museum

-Art Opening April 4, 4:00-6:00 Please welcome Elizabeth Palmer and her selection of watercolor paintings…refreshments will be served.
+Art Opening May 2, 2:00-4:00 Please welcome Valerie Borgal and her selection of bird-themed watercolor paintings…refreshments will be served.

-National Digital Equity Classes (free to all - just sign up with the provided links):
+National Digital Equity Class (free to all - just sign up with the provided link)

 Other Information and Links of Interest